Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Whitelock’s & The Turk’s Head

 Come Sunday, sister bars Whitelock’s and The Turk’s Head join forces to serve up one hell of a Sunday lunch.
-They give you oodles of choice – there are four different cuts of meat, with a roasted nut & herb loaf for the veggies.
+They give you oodles of choice – there are three different cuts of meat, with a roasted nut & herb loaf for the veggies.
 They also pride themselves on the quality of their meat.
 Their roast topside beef comes from Pickering’s of Marishes in Malton, their roasted rump of Nidderdale lamb comes from Agar’s of Ilkley and their loin of pork comes from Colin Piercey’s of Easingwold.
 Prices range from £10.50 to £15, depending on what you choose, and they all come with crispy roast potatoes, seasonal veg, a whacking great Yorkshire pudding and a jug of gravy.

 Whitelock’s & The Turk’s Head, Turks Head Yard, Briggate, Leeds, West Yorkshire, LS1 6HB.